Best Steps Of Growing Calla Lilies In Containers

 Eight clump-forming perennials in the genus are appreciated for their vivid, elaborate blooms and beautiful foliage.

-These plants are frost tender and only hardy in USDA Hardiness Zones 8 to 11, hence they are cultivated as annuals in milder climates.
-The flowers are made up of a single spathe, which is a modified leaf that looks like a seamless “petal” and is coiled into a chalice or trumpet form.
+These plants are frost tender and only hardy in USDA Hardiness Zones 8 to 11.
+Hence they are cultivated as annuals in milder climates.
+The flowers are made up of a single spathe, a modified leaf that looks like a seamless “petal” and is coiled into a chalice or trumpet form.

-The true flowering component is a finger-like inflorescence called a spadix, which is encircled by the spathe.
-After flowering, the spadix is usually golden yellow or the same colour as the spathe, and it bears little seed pods.
+The true flowering component is a finger-like inflorescence called a spadix encircled by the spathe.
+After flowering, the spadix is usually golden yellow or the same colour as the spathe and bears little seed pods.

 The attractive leaves are elongated and stemless, with a swordlike or arrowhead shape, and are sometimes glossy.
-These are available in a variety of green colours, ranging from milky jade to deep forest.
+These are available in various green colours, ranging from milky jade to deep forest.